cormacrelf/angular-skyhook/docs/Quickstart.md

 });
 ```

-[This demo](https://goo.gl/VYQMEs) shows comprehensively what `this` refers to in arrow functions vs regular ones.
+[This demo](https://goo.gl/VYQMEs) shows comprehensively what `this` refers to
+in arrow functions vs regular ones.
+A sufficiently advanced editor shouldn't
+show any completions at `this.|` in a regular function, as it will resolve the
+type of `this` to be `any`.

 ### (2) I've subscribed to `DragSourceMonitor.canDrag()` to visualize a source.
 My component greys out while dragging!

 In fact, every instance of the component will grey out while dragging.
+Sample of
-Sample of the problem (**don't copy this!**)
+the problem (**don't copy this!**)

 ```html
 <div [dragSource]="source" [style.background]="(canDrag$|async) ? 'yellow' : 'grey'">content</div>